-The outlook for direct basic job growth in Region 9 from 2010-2015 is forecast to be faster than the previous 5 years, increasing by around 2.8% per year.
+The outlook for direct basic job growth in Region 11 from 2010-2015 is forecast to be slightly faster than the previous 5 years, increasing by around 1.8% per year.
 Much of the growth will be in regaining jobs lost since 2008.

-Job growth between 2010 and 2015 is forecast across most base industries with the strongest growth in Regional and National Services (+1,100) and Household Basic - primarily related to retiree spending - (+1,600).
-Little to no growth is forecast in the Traditional base industries of agriculture, mining, manufacturing and government.
+Job growth between 2010 and 2015 is forecast across most base industries, with the strongest growth shared in Regional and National Services (+2,800), Household Basic - primarily related to retiree spending - (+2,300), and Tourism (+2,400).
+Net job growth in the Traditional base industries of agriculture, mining, manufacturing and government is forecast close to zero.